 The recent accolades given in legal publications include:

-Taking cognisance of the speed at which the digital economy is developing in Malaysia, and in view of the Government’s initiatives in this area (such as the launch of the world’s first Digital Free Trade Zone in 2017), the firm is gearing up for more engagements from clients who will require legal advice on all related issues, including artificial intelligence, blockchain technology, smart contracts and machine learning.
+Taking cognisance of the speed at which the digital economy is developing in Malaysia, and in view of the Government’s initiatives in this area (such as the launch of the Malaysia Digital Economy Blueprint), the firm is gearing up for more engagements from clients who will require legal advice on all related issues, including artificial intelligence, blockchain technology, smart contracts and machine learning.

 Clients often seek our advice on the regulatory and licensing regime under the Communications and Multimedia Act 1998 (including access, universal service provision, network, rates and content regulation and convergence issues), supply of equipment and services, interconnect and mobile data agreements, foreign equity restrictions and consumer forums.
-A notable project that we were involved in was the mobile number portability (MNP) clearinghouse services project spearheaded by the Malaysian Communications and Multimedia Commission (MCMC) where we represented the MNP clearinghouse in respect of its agreements with the MCMC and the mobile cellular providers.
+A recent notable project that we were involved in was where we acted for a telecommunications equipment and services provider in the provision of a turnkey system, advising the client in the agreement for the manufacture, supply, delivery, integration, installation, testing, commissioning, management, operation and maintenance of the same.

 Corporate and Commercial